 Once all these measures are in place, it will make it harder for anyone to steal your valuable information.
 HOWEVER, you “may” also want to consider using the services of a White Hat hacker just to make sure everything is secure.

-A white Hat hacker will perform an ethical hacking mandate which includes intrusion attempts (commonly referred to as penetration testing)and provide you with a report of what his findings.
+A white Hat hacker will perform an ethical hacking mandate which includes intrusion attempts (commonly referred to as penetration testing)and provide you with a report of what his findings are.

-If that report includes vulnerabilities, part of an ethical hacking mandate also includes in the report, various recommendations and measures that can be taken to remedy the situation.
+If vulnerabilities were found, as part of an ethical hacking mandate, that report will also includes a list of recommendations and measures that can be taken to remedy the situation.